 What Is the Bottom Line?

 The TI-36X Pro is the most capable calculator on the NCEES-approved list and the best match for any FE exam discipline.
 Its complex number support, matrix operations, numeric solver, and other features map directly onto the problem types you will face.
-Pick one up on Amazon, learn it thoroughly, and walk into your exam with confidence that your calculator will not slow you down.
+Pick one up, learn it thoroughly, and walk into your exam with confidence that your calculator will not slow you down.